GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-1/jonah-1.englishNatural.md

 and they were-able not;
 that the sea was walking and storming over them.

-And they called-out to He-Who-Is and said,
-"Please He-Who-Is, please let us perish not in the throat of the man the this; and give over us not innocent blood; that you He-Who-Is, as which you have delighted you have made.
+And they called-out to He-Who-Is (YHWH) and said, "Please He-Who-Is (YHWH), please let us perish not in the throat of the man the this; and give over us not innocent blood; that you He-Who-Is (YHWH), as which you have delighted you have made.

 And they lifted-up Dove (Jonah) and hurled him to the sea; and the sea stood from its rage.

-And the men feared a great fear of He-Who-Is; and sacrificed a sacrifice to He-Who-Is and vowed vows.
+And the men feared a great fear of He-Who-Is (YHWH); and sacrificed a sacrifice to He-Who-Is (YHWH) and vowed vows.

-And He-Who-Is appointed a great fish to swallow Dove (Jonah); And Dove (Jonah) was in the bowels of the fish three days and three nights.
+And He-Who-Is (YHWH) appointed a great fish to swallow Dove (Jonah); And Dove (Jonah) was in the bowels of the fish three days and three nights.